Sanctuary (tour)

-Sanctuary Tour is a concert tour, predominantly acoustic, by Dutch symphonic rock band Within Temptation in support of their fifth studio album, The Unforgiving, released by Roadrunner Records on 25 March 2011.
+Sanctuary Tour is a concert tour, predominantly acoustic, by the Dutch symphonic metal band Within Temptation in support of their fifth studio album, The Unforgiving, released by Roadrunner Records on 25 March 2011.
 This is their eight tour and the third passing over theaters.

 Background

 On 16 December, Within Temptation announced that their 2012 acoustic Dutch theatre shows would form part of The Unforgiving Tour, featuring electric renditions of the album's songs.
 On the first of March 2012, the band announced that the acoustic performances will be called the Sanctuary Tour, and will have a concept.
 Den Adel stated in the band official website that "When selecting and listening to our songs we noticed how well they fit together and how much they have in common, both stylistically and lyrically.
 More and more, we also realized that by putting these songs in a certain order we were actually creating a story.
 As the visuals and movies we use during our shows have become a bigger and bigger part of our shows, this new story gave us the perfect opportunity to create new film material.
 This not only shows the story line visually, but supports the musical story as well."